 Basketball: The first person or team to correctly answer a flashcard or problem on the board gets to toss waded up scrap paper in the basket (use a basket, a recycle bin, or plastic bin).
 A point is given if the paper goes in the basket.
 The person or team who gets the most points is the winner.

 Concentration: You need two sets of flashcards with blank backs for this game.
 Place both sets face down on the table.
-Each student or team turns over two cards and if they match, keeps the cards in a pile.
+Each student or team turns over two cards and if they match, keep the cards in a pile.
 At the end of the time or game, the person or team with the most pairs of cards is the winner.
 This game is also called Memory.

-Guess the Number: Student stands with flashcard hidden by a folder so the other students can’t see the card.
+Guess the Number: Student stands with a flashcard hidden by a folder so the other students can’t see the card.
 Students ask, “Is it a 7?
 Is it an 8?” until the right answer is given.
 The student who guesses correctly keeps the card.
 Cards are counted at end of the game. *Note: Only the student with the flashcard will actually be doing math but this will engage some children who like to have a little power and mystery.

 Line Up: Students are divided into two teams.
 Each team has the same flashcards, the same amount of flashcards, and table space.
 When the teacher says to begin, each team has to line up the flashcards with the answers in order, lowest to highest.
-Fastest team wins.
+The fastest team wins.
 Students at the front of the line go to the end.

 Team Time: Students line up in front of the teacher in two lines.
 The teacher shows a flashcard.
 The first team to get the answer gets a point.
 The first student may answer, or ask for assistance from his or her team.

-Look, Look: Teacher shows card for just a second and turns it away.
+Look, Look: Teacher shows the card for just a second and turns it away.
 Students have to remember the problem and determine the answer.
 First to answer correctly gets the card or a point.

 Bump — How to play: The game is for two players.
 Each player should have 10 markers.
 Each player uses one color of marker.